Teratoscincus scincus keyseringlii

 Nuri does not enjoy trespassers in her burrows.

 Our setup: ExRe houses wonder geckos individually in 40 gal/gecko, horizontally-oriented enclosures.
-We use 4-5" deep arid substrate mix of 40% cocofiber, 40% fine sand, and 20% Excavator Clay to meet the burrowing needs of these reptiles.
+We use 4-5" deep arid substrate mix of 60 fine play sand, 20% cocofiber, and 20% Excavator Clay to meet the burrowing needs of these reptiles.
 Humid hides with sphagnum moss are made from plastic containers buried under the substrate.
 "Assisted burrows" are created with buried cork tubes and half tubes.
 Plants and rock hides are available at the surface.
 We mist these enclosures heavily twice per week or pour water into the substrate to ensure humidity in burrows.
 Temperatures range from 70F at one side of the enclosure to 95F at the other.
 Puck lights provide enough light for their plants and their day/night cycle.
 We do not use UVB with these geckos, though they are closely monitored and receive Vitamin D supplementation.
 ExRe's wonder geckos eat a staple diet of 10 medium-large crickets, gut-loaded and vitamin- and -mineral- dusted, with a rotating selection of dubia roaches, mealworms, waxworms, or silkworms offered once per week.